YOLO11 vs EfficientDet: A Detailed Technical Comparison

 - Strong Accuracy: Achieves state-of-the-art mAP scores across model sizes.

-- Versatility: Supports detection, segmentation, classification, pose, and OBB tasks.
+- Versatility: Supports detection, segmentation, classification, pose, and OBB tasks within a single framework.

 - Ease of Use: Simple API, comprehensive documentation, and user-friendly ecosystem.